vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

     built before the rest of the build is loaded.
     This is where code for some custom Gradle plugins is stored.

+### A note on other tags

+You may see that the `pal-tracker-distributed` codebase contains a number of tags for code versions that are not referenced in these materials.
+They are used in other materials beyond the current scope of this learning path.

 ## Explore locally

 ### Build